fz3hra/dotnet_blog_post_manager/docs/usage.md

 }
 ```

-## Logging and Debugging

-- Errors and exceptions are logged using `ILogger`.
-- Logs can be retrieved from the application logs for debugging issues.

 ## Conclusion

-This document provides a structured overview of the Auth and Post APIs, including endpoints, request and response formats, and error handling.
+This document provides a structured overview of the **Post API** and **Authentication API**, including endpoints, request and response formats, and logging details.
 Ensure that API clients handle errors properly and use correct authorization mechanisms.